 Use this feature to set the power state after a power outage.
 Select Power-Off for the system power to remain off after a power loss.
 Select Power-On for the system power to be turned on after a power loss.
 Select Last State to allow the system to resume its last power state before a power loss.
-The options are Power-On, Stay-Off and Last State.
+The options are Power-On, Stay-Off, and Last State.

-► CPU Configuration
+▶CPU Configuration

-This submenu displays the information of the CPU as detected by the BIOS.
-It also allows the user to configuration CPU settings.
+This submenu displays the following CPU information as detected by the BIOS.
+It also allows the user to configure CPU settings.